-After 15 years of leadership experience and thoughtful observation within the senior housing industry, Ken determined to establish his own brand of senior living rooted in Judeo-Christian principles.
+In 2003, after 15 years of executive leadership experience and thoughtful observation of the senior housing industry, Ken determined to establish his own bold brand of senior living rooted in Judeo-Christian principles.

-- Honor God in our business practices and relationships &mdash a commitment to strong moral values and ethics
+Honor God in our business practices and relationships — A commitment to strong moral values and ethics

-- Value all seniors as gifted and contributing individuals &mdash a commitment to creating a community that promotes a healthy, engaged lifestyle, while providing security and independence
+Value all seniors as gifted and contributing individuals — A commitment to creating a community that promotes a healthy, engaged lifestyle, while providing security and independence

-- Invest generously in our team’s ability to serve well &mdash a commitment to hiring and retaining employees who use creative minds and compassionate hearts to serve residents
+Invest generously in our team’s ability to serve well — A commitment to hiring and retaining employees who use creative minds and compassionate hearts to serve residents

-Ken continues his account of the opening chapter of MorningStar: “I had been searching for a company name for months.
-I wanted something that was alive and comforting, but offered a powerful, guiding force—even more, a name that spoke to the passion I have to bring loving care to seniors.”
+Ken continues the story, “I had been searching for a company name for months.
+Something that was alive and comforting, that offered a powerful, guiding force—even more, a name that spoke to the passion I have to bring loving care to seniors.”

-Then one day, while reading the Bible, that name—MorningStar—leapt out at Ken from a verse in the Bible, where Jesus said, “I am the Root and the Offspring of David, and the bright Morning Star” (Revelation 22:16).
-In sharing his find with his wife Shanna mentioned that just that day she’d seen a reference of Jesus as the Morning Star in 2Peter (“…you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the Morning Star rises in your hearts”).
+Then one day while he was reading the Bible, that name—MorningStar—leapt from the pages of Revelation 22:16 where Jesus said, “I am the Root and the Offspring of David, and the bright Morning Star”.
+In sharing his discovery with wife Shanna, she mentioned that just that day she’d seen this reference to Jesus in 2Peter (“…you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the Morning Star rises in your hearts”).

 The following day Ken read a front page article about an Indian reservation suffering under abject poverty.
 One of the Native American women being interviewed was named MorningStar.
-That, for Ken, clinched it.
-For even at the genesis of his company, he knew he wanted its profits used, in part, to relief poverty around the world.
-And so we were christened.
+That settled it.
+For even at the genesis of his company, Ken knew he wanted its profits used, in part, to relieve poverty around the world.
+And so we were christened: MorningStar.